Lincoln Park Conservatory: Surrounding gardens

-Schiller Monument

 The Schiller Monument, at the south end of the garden, is a copy of an original monument to German poet Friedrich Schiller.
 It was cast in Stuttgart, Germany, and erected in 1886 by a group known as Chicago Citizens of German Descent.
 The original work is regarded as the masterpiece of its sculptor, Ernst Bildhauer Rau.
 To the west, the William Shakespeare Monument by William Ordway Partridge sits in an old English garden.
 Installed in 1894, it was purchased through a bequest from Samuel Johnston, a Chicago real estate and railway tycoon.

-Eli Bates Fountain

-Eli Bates Fountain, also known as Storks at Play, is in the center of the formal garden.
-It is composed of a large, circular granite basin, two bronze storks (or, possibly, herons) with outstretched wings and water spewing water from their beaks, three figures that are half-boy and half-fish each holding unwieldy fishes, and bronze reeds and cattails at the center.
-The fountain was installed in 1887 as a gift from Eli Bates, a wealthy Chicago business man.
-It was designed by famous artist Augustus Saint-Gaudens (1848–1907), and his assistant Frederick William MacMonnies (1863–1937), who later would design the famous central fountain, the Grand Barge of State, in the 1893 World's Columbian Exposition.

 Conifer Garden

 Various conifers are planted outside, along the west side and front of the Conservatory.
 "Conifers are trees and shrubs with needle-like leaves that bear cones."
 Most of these conifers are evergreen plants.

 Alterations

 The Lincoln Park Conservatory underwent major alterations in 1925.
 The original terrace and the front vestibule were removed and the entryway's original gabled roof was replaced with the bell-shaped roof that exists today.
 A new and expanded lobby space was constructed.
 The front of the conservatory was altered and expanded again in 1954 to provide public washrooms and create a solid entryway vestibule.